 ½ cup blue agave nectar or raw honey

 1/3 cup ground flaxseed

-1 package Grain-sweetened chocolate chips or dark chocolate bar
+1 package naturally sweetened chocolate chips or dark chocolate bar with high cacao content

 Bowl full of dried coconut